isomerpages/moe-beaconpri/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: Beacon Primary School
-description: Brief site description here
+description: An Isomer site of the Singapore Government
-image: /images/isomer-logo.svg
+image: /images/photo1668592516.jpeg
 permalink: /
 notification: Here's a notification bar you can use!
 sections: